 Subverting sweet chords: Charlie Hunter has an interesting way of using sweet harmony within a mostly ruggedly-grooving context.
 He writes gorgeous, sophisticatedly harmonised sections for the horns, that are emotional peaks in the album.
 However, these moments are then wryly undercut by breakdowns to sparse grooving and improv.
 0:38-0:45 in “Ode To My Honda Odyssey” is a neat example.
 The same effect happens on a large scale from 1:17-1:44.
 The contrast can be a little shocking, but the overall effect is to have the best of both worlds (sweetness and funkiness), while also allowing each to comment on the other.
 Plus, the album’s sparseness of texture – no standard “comping instrument” like piano – is a statement in itself.

 To return to layering….
 It seems to me to work off the same principles as the breakdowns and spaces.
 That is, celebrating the unity of the continuous, all-encompassing groove that is felt equally in every instrumental combination, large and small.
-In African-American music (and probably a lot of other musics around the world), little distinction is made between musicians and the audience, whose vocal exclamations, finger snaps, claps, etc. – and dancing – are a valuable element in a performance.
+In African-American music (and probably a lot of other musics around the world), a blurring occurs between musicians and the audience, whose vocal exclamations, finger snaps, claps, etc. – and dancing – are a valuable element in a performance.
 I think the joy of layering up and breaking down relates to the social feeling of a group of people entrained in the groove.
 Each addition or subtraction can provoke new perspectives on all the other material in a play of multiple simultaneous interpretations that are both individual and collective.

 I’d better wrap up.
 I didn’t get around to talking about the note choices and harmony on this album which add so much to its melancholy mood – in particular, the masterful use of major-minor colour shifts.
 Also I would’ve liked to talk about the transparency which I think this album shares with, e.g., Thelonious Monk’s work.
 Well, another time.